humeniuka/multistate_density_functionals/README.rst

 the electron-electron repulsion and the kinetic energy to be used in multistate density functional theory (MSDFT) [1]_.

-The code can be used to reproduce the calculations and figures from the preprint `Approximate Functionals for Multistate Density Functional Theory <https://doi.org/10.26434/chemrxiv-2024-xb9jr>`_ on chemrxiv [2]_.
+The code can be used to reproduce the calculations and figures from the preprint [2]_ `Approximate Functionals for Multistate Density Functional Theory <https://doi.org/10.26434/chemrxiv-2024-xb9jr>`_.

 Requirements
 ------------